opf/openproject/docs/release-notes/7/7-2-3/README.md

 # OpenProject 7.2.3

-## Bug: Assigned to filter returns work packages set to assignee’s group.
+## Bug: Assigned to filter returns work packages set to assignee’s group

 When filtering by *Assigned to* with a single user selected, the filter returns work packages assigned to that user.
 Since OpenProject 7.0,  it